Publications archive

-Our reports mostly result from different projects we’ve done.
+Our reports mostly result from different projects we worked on.
 They vary in style from basic guidelines to academic papers – the notes below tell you what to expect from each.

 Suggestions for improving the communication of the European Model Clauses for Responsible and Sustainable Supply Chains